Multimedia Artist

 PHOTORAPHY

-The inception of my series, People Paper, began with my introduction to the art of photography in my first year of art school in 1997.
+My series, People Paper, began with my introduction to photography in my first year of art school in 1997.
 Like a painter's brush, my camera is a tool I use to explore and document the relationship between language, perception, and environment.
 I incorporate handwritten text in my work to infuse myself into the portrait.
 By placing the subjects in diverse settings, I combine elements that reflect my experiences captured in the poems.

 Over the last 20 years, I experimented with various materials to write on the skin of my subjects, and I found that eyeliner pencil was the best medium for the series.
 The thick texture moves quickly across various skin types, creating an ideal method of transferring text on the body.

-I began the series using a Mamiya C Series – Twin-Lens Medium Format Camera and a single lens 35 mm camera.
-In 2007 I started using a digital camera but continued to lean towards minimalism in post-production with very few alterations in Photoshop.
+The People Paper series began with the classic Mamiya C Series – Twin-Lens Medium Format Camera and a single lens 35 mm camera.
+However, in 2007, I embraced the digital era, incorporating a digital camera into my practice.
+Despite this shift, I maintained a commitment to minimalism in post-production, making only a few alterations in Photoshop.

 PERFORMANCE

-During the early years of the People Paper series, I enlisted the help of fellow artists to write my poems across my skin and entered public spaces.
+During the People Paper series's early years, I enlisted fellow artists' help to write my poems across my skin and entered public spaces.
 As onlookers tried to read the text with only fragments available for consumption, many asked for access to the complete poems.

-The performance was an experiment in observing the curiosity and desire expressed by strangers to read the entire text, a commentary on the complexity of what individuals choose to reveal to the world.
+The performance was not just an experiment but an interactive experience that invited strangers to express their curiosity and desire to read the entire text.
+It served as a commentary on the intricate choices individuals make about what they reveal to the world.

 The series has evolved, including spoken word poetry and video and live adaptations.
 These performances are an essential component of the series that helps me build trust and empathy through sharing some of my most vulnerable thoughts with those who choose to be in my series.